Table of Contents:

 Matthew 5:11-12 NIV

-Q. What does persecution mean?
+Q. What does ‘persecute’ mean?

 To persecute someone is to be hostile towards them, especially in relation to their faith.

-They could look to their reward from God.
+Answer: They could look to their reward from God.

-The prophets who were good men and who did what God wanted them to do, could not avoid suffering, they still got persecuted.
+The prophets who were good men and who did what God wanted them to do could not avoid suffering; they still got persecuted.

 The Apostle Peter said: